Skip to content

 The components of this schedule include:

-Fellows Physiology Conference — This is a two-year curriculum of fetal and neonatal physiology and pathophysiology taught by neonatology and other subspecialty attendings from The Children’s Hospital of Philadelphia (CHOP) and the Perelman School of Medicine at the University of Pennsylvania (Penn).
+Fellows Physiology Conference — This is a two-year curriculum of fetal and neonatal physiology and pathophysiology taught by neonatology and other subspecialty attendings from Children’s Hospital of Philadelphia (CHOP) and the Perelman School of Medicine at the University of Pennsylvania (Penn).
 Topics include developmental anatomy, genetics, immunology and cardiorespiratory physiology.
 Each fellow is required to present one physiology conference in his/her third year of training.

 Cardiology Case Discussion — Cardiac intensivist attendings participate in a monthly discussion of relevant cases in the Newborn/Infant Intensive Care Unit (N/IICU) or the Cardiac Intensive Care Unit.
 Pathophysiology, cardiac anatomy, cardiac catheterization and echocardiogram results are reviewed.